Using Eddystone Beacons Without Mobile App

 Now, to show the information we need on a smartphone screen, the identifier should be processed.
 And that is exactly what an app does.

-In app we set in advance the conditions for the ad to display.
-So, for each separate user there’s particular personalized information shown.
+In this app, we set in advance the conditions for the ad to display.
+So, for each separate user, there’s particular personalized information shown.

 For example, we can address a user by his name, show him different types of ads depending on his age and gender, as well as thank him for visiting our shop – and do all that with just a single beacon put at the entrance.